LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/studio.rst

 ---------------------------

 #.
 In the ``UserController``, create an action method ``Add()`` to
    render the form.
-This handler should correspond to the path ``/user/add``, and for now, it can just return the ``Add.cshtml`` view.
+This action method should correspond to the path ``/user/add``, and for now, it can just return the ``Add.cshtml`` view.

    .. admonition:: Tip